 slot.

-DDLSToy <- deconvDigitalDLSorterObj(
+DDLSToy <- deconvDDLSObj(

 object = DDLSToy,

-name.data = "Simulated.example",
+name.data = "Bulk.DT",

 normalize = TRUE,

-scaling = "standarize",
+scaling = "standardize",

 verbose = FALSE